ibireme/yyjson/doc/API.md

 ```

 ● **YYJSON_WRITE_ALLOW_INVALID_UNICODE**<br/>
-Allow invalid unicode when encoding string values.
+Allows invalid unicode when encoding string values.

-Invalid characters in string value will be copied byte by byte.
-If `YYJSON_WRITE_ESCAPE_UNICODE` flag is also set, invalid character will be escaped as `\uFFFD` (replacement character).
+Invalid characters within string values will be copied byte by byte.
+If `YYJSON_WRITE_ESCAPE_UNICODE` flag is also set, invalid characters will be escaped as `\uFFFD` (replacement character).

 This flag does not affect the performance of correctly encoded string.

 ---------------
-# Access JSON Document
+# Accessing JSON Document

 ## JSON Document